-3. What staffing needs do you anticipate over the next four years.
-(Consider: retirements, PDL, reassigned time, turnover, growth or reduction of the program) Will require additional PT Classified Lab Tech if the number of sections increase.
+IX.
+Resource Planning: Personnel, Technology, Facilities, and Budget Faculty 1.
+How does your PT/FT ratio impact the program?
+Will require a FT Faculty in next year.
+2. What staffing needs do you anticipate over the next four years.
+(Consider: retirements , PDL , reassigned time , turnover , growth or reduction of the program) We anticipate 1 retirement in the next 3 years.
+Math will continue to grow, especially when PSEC opens in 2012.
+Classified Staff 3.
+What staffing needs do you anticipate over the next four years.
+(Consider: retirements , PDL , reassigned time , turnover , growth or reduction of the program) Will require additional PT Classified if the number of sections increase and level of support in PSME Center.
 This will definitely be required in PSEC.
 Need graduate students in PSME Center.
-Estimate is \$15K/year.
-TAs in teaching the 32 capacity INTRODUCTORY courses.
-It was such a help to me in teaching 25 to have another person (a previous excellent student of mine) in the lab to answer the nonstop questions and to keep us all safe because I can only do so much and be in one place at a time!
-I think all of the courses in general chemistry could benefit; organic is less clear to me as it seems very specialized and would be difficult to recruit a past student?
+Estimate is \$20K/year.
 Technology and Equipment 4.
 Are the existing equipment and supplies adequate for meeting the needs of the instructional program?
-Hopefully funded in PSEC.
-Organic HPLC New GC with digital connection to a computer and printer (versus the 1970's plotter we have now).
-UV-Vis Spectrometer for the organic chemistry lab IR Spectroscopy for probing reactions in situ ChemDraw Software Site License Require B-Budget funding for equipment maintenance.
-5. Do you have adequate resources to support ADA needs in your physical and/or online courses and classrooms?
+Hopefully funded in PSEC. - 5600 remodel to support new math learning programs - Each room have laptop computers for each student 5.
+Do you have adequate resources to support ADA needs in your physical and/or online courses and classrooms?
 Yes.
 6. Is the technology used in your distance education courses appropriate to the nature and objectives of your courses?
 Please explain how it is appropriate or what changes are underway to make it appropriate.
 Explain.
-NA Technology & Equipment Definitions • Non-instructional Equipment and Supplies: includes equipment for "office use" that is non-instructional and that is not used in a lab or classroom - it includes non-programmatic equipment for individual instructors and staff, such as a desktop computer for office use.
-Desktop technology (computers, printers, scanners, faxes) and software requests are processed through your Dean or Director. • Need a PDF scanner .
+CC Confer and other technologies Technology & Equipment Definitions Non-instructional Equipment and Supplies: includes equipment for "office use" that is non-instructional and that is not used in a lab or classroom - it includes non-programmatic equipment for individual instructors and staff, such as a desktop computer for office use.
+Desktop technology (computers, printers, scanners, faxes) and software requests are processed through your Dean or Director.
+Need a PDF scanner .